 “Through interpretation, understanding; through understanding, appreciation; through appreciation, protection.”

-This is also a “Slow Blog”, a concept I first came across on the informative and interesting Ecology is Not a Dirty Word blog, which describes slow blogging as encouraging “insightful, considered posts uploaded less frequently when the author actually has something to say”.
+This is a “Slow Blog”, a concept I first came across on the informative and interesting Ecology is Not a Dirty Word blog, which describes slow blogging as encouraging “insightful, considered posts uploaded less frequently when the author actually has something to say”.
 While I always have lots to say, I don’t always have time to be insightful and considered about it so hopefully, the slow blogging concept will justify my long periods of inactivity.
 Ultimately, I wish to do what I can to help conserve Ireland’s remaining peatlands and love the sense of solitude, peace and tranquillity that can be found on the bog.

 *Tilden, F, Interpreting Our Heritage, 1957, University of North Carolina Press.

 All photos © Kate Flood unless otherwise attributed.
+Contact me here.